gszecsenyi/articles/2_Setup_MirrorMaker_between_CDH_4_and_5/Setup_MirrorMaker_between_CDH_4_and_5.md

 group.id=MirrorMaker
 ```

 #### 2.2 For target configuration the mm_target.config
 ```
 metadata.broker.list=172.17.0.2:9092
 ```
+The ip address is the same as in the add-host parameter!

 ## 3. Starting MirrorMaker

 #### 1. We start a new shell in kafka_0.8.0